|Mercury Spill Response Home|

-Many clean up supplies are available from hardware stores.
-Mercury spill kits are also available from suppliers (See the links under Resources).
+Many cleanup supplies are available from hardware stores.
+Mercury spill kits are also available from suppliers (see links under Resources).
 The following are some common household articles that could be used to construct an in-home mercury cleanup kit:

 Pick Up All Visible Mercury Droplets